-This LPS post is by Dave Eckelmann, a 2L student at Vanderbilt Law School.
+This LPS post is by Dave Eckelmann, Vanderbilt Law School class of 2019.

 Briefs, memos, contracts, and other legal documents all tend to follow the same typographical formula: Slim margins, 12-point font, and double-spaced lines.
 Alix pointed out that this formula is a holdover derived from the functional limitations of typewriters.
 It was the best typewriters could do, so it became the standard-bearer for all legal documents.